Follow these travel tips for an amazing trip to Peru gathered by Gilad, a traveler in his 20s with hypochondriasis, OCD and moderate anxiety.

 Chicha morada – a sweet drink made from purple corn.
 It’s often served alongside your meal.

 Pisco sour – the classic cocktail of Peru.

 Maracuya sour – A tangy version of the original and I just happen to be a really big fan.

 Chifa – a South American take on Chinese food, and it’s actually quite good.
 The portions are enormous, and the prices are really low.

-Maracuyas – the South American version of passionfruit.
+Maracuya – the South American version of passionfruit.
 They’re delicious, tangy, sweet and tropical.
 They look really ugly, but they taste great.
 I think I had a fresh maracuya smoothie every day on my trip.

 Granadilla – the weirdest fruit I’ve ever seen in my life.
 From the outside, it looks like an orange, but when you crack it open, the interior looks like something from either the bottom of a pond or another planet.
-It’s crazy delicious, though, so cover your eyes and give it a try.
+It’s crazy delicious, though.
+So, cover your eyes and give it a try.